 Fortunately, Armenian Orthodox Christians who can afford to buy the crowns as a personal keepsake often do so.
-Couples will buy their own crowns or request a set be bought for them by family members -- often the parents of the bride or the parents of the groom, as part of the costs of wedding preparation.
+Couples will buy their own crowns or request a set be bought for them by family members—often the parents of the bride or the parents of the groom, as part of the costs of wedding preparation.
 It is a culturally traditional sign of prosperity to be able to have your own crowns.

 If you are a religious person or very much into Orthodoxy, it is a personal source of pride to be able to display wedding crowns on a fireplace mantle or in a buffet hutch in the dining room.
-Even more important, it is quite heartwarming to be a bride or groom and be able to look at the crowns and remember for the rest of your lives the day you were anointed King and Queen of your home.
+Even more importantly, it is quite heartwarming to be a bride or groom and be able to look at the crowns and remember for the rest of your lives the day you were anointed King and Queen of your home.

 Combination Modern and Traditional Armenian Wedding

-Armenian Wedding Customs for Receptions
+Armenian Wedding Receptions